Before reading any further pleasedo

 asking why you are or are not working.
 Keep doing auditions

 and sending out demos.
-Keep moving forward.
+Stay positive and move forward.

-Insure your demos are up to date.
+Ensure your demos are up to date.

 For example, if you're a child talent and your voice changes